elliotperviz/cmms/md/README.md

 - a) the diffusion coefficient, and
 - b) the pair correlation function

-of Argon at 94.4 K and 1.374 g cm<sup>-3</sup>
+of Argon at 94.4 K and 1.374 g cm<sup>-3</sup>.

 The setup of this investigation is based on the paper *Correlations in the Motion of Atoms in Liquid Argon* by A. Rahman, published in 1964.
 [DOI: https://doi.org/10.1103/PhysRev.136.A405]

 Outline:
-Step 1 - minimising the potential (no time, no Newton's equations) Steps 2-5 - integrate Newton's equations (time, potential, kinetic energy...)
+Step 1 - minimising the potential (no time, no Newton's equations) Steps 2-5 - integrate Newton's equations, obtain dynamical trajectory (varying potential, kinetic energy etc. in time)

 Observe trajectories:
 ---> Use VMD